Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 })
 ```

 In summary, it is not at all necessary to use `webpack-merge`.
-This is because its default behavior has already been accommodated for in `anvil`, and where its smart merging capabilities are concerned, it is considered an unhealthy practice within a plugin ecosystem such as this.
+This is because its default behavior has already been accommodated for, and where its smart merging capabilities are concerned, it is considered an unhealthy practice within a plugin ecosystem such as this.

 [returned from a handler function]: #returning-values-from-handlers